ay701/Coding_Challenges/README.md

 # Coding_Challenges

-All solutions are my own algorithms
+All solutions are based on own original algorithms

-It is not perfect, so if you have better solutions, please email: ay701@nyu.edu
+Nothng is perfect, but I do polish, time to time.
+Welcome better solutions: ay701@nyu.edu

-More and more challenges are coming ...
+More and more challenges are coming up...

 My philosophy : Simple is the best!